drreynolds/smuhpc-workshop/source/session_4.rst

-Even for this simple example where we only need to add something to our PATH, the module system can be invaluable since it is rare that you know the global location of a file *a priori*.
+Even for this simple example where we only need to add something to our PATH, the module system can be invaluable since it is rare that you know the global location of a file when you first log into a new system.